-- Soft Tissue Injuries – Soft tissue injuries, which involve the muscles, ligaments and tendons, do not always produce noticeable symptoms.
+- Soft tissue injuries – Soft tissue injuries, which involve the muscles, ligaments, and tendons, might not be obvious in the immediate aftermath.
 Days or weeks may pass after the fall before you notice your neck is stiff, your knee hurts to bend, or you have a bad ankle sprain.
-Unless there is swelling, pain or bruising present, some soft tissue injuries can go undetected and untreated, adding more risk to later complications and mobility restrictions.
+Unless there is swelling, pain, or bruising, some soft tissue injuries can go undetected and untreated, adding more risk to later complications and mobility restrictions.
 Magnetic resonance imaging (MRI) is the best diagnostic tool for detecting soft tissue injuries including injury to the anterior cruciate ligament (ACL) in the knee, which can be torn or stretched during a slip and fall.

 Here at Friedman, Levy, Goldfarb & Green, we cannot stress the importance of seeking prompt medical attention.
-While bleeding, swelling and acute pain are obvious signs of injury, there are many cases that have no outward signs and must be diagnosed by a medical professional.
-Be your own advocate and pay attention to subtle symptoms of a possible concussion, herniated disc, soft tissue injury or other kind of physical harm.
+While bleeding, swelling, and acute pain are obvious signs of injury, many cases have no outward signs and must be diagnosed by a medical professional.
+Be your own advocate and pay attention to subtle symptoms of a possible concussion, herniated disc, soft tissue injury, or other kinds of physical harm.

-Signs and symptoms to look for:
+Signs and symptoms to look for include:

 - Muscle spasms